- 1 Quick Facts About This Drive

 There’s also a Geocache.
 Next door is a camel farm where you can take a short camel ride.

-85km south of Alice Springs on the eastern side of the road, you’ll see the Cannonball Run Memorial.
+85km south of Alice Springs: the Cannonball Run Memorial.

 This roadside rest area is only a few minutes on from Stuarts Well.
 It’s a barren, open place with little shade.